-The Faculty is committed to the design and delivery of quality programmes, and to the provision of supporting services such as academic counselling and writing support.
-Whichever programme is your choice, you can be assured that you will be immersed in courses which will equip you for the twenty-first century.
-It is my fervent wish that in a few years from now, you will join the ranks of proud graduates of the Faculty of Humanities & Education.
-I wish you success in the pursuit of that goal.
+The Faculty holds to core values such as student-centredness, integrity, inclusion, diversity, and ethical responsibility.
+This means that we are committed to the design and delivery of quality programmes, to the provision of supporting services such as academic counselling and writing support, and to approaching all students with respect.
+Whichever programme is your choice, you can be assured that you will be immersed in courses which will equip you for the twenty-first century, and that you will encounter some of the best researchers and practitioners in your field of study as your lecturers and academic mentors.
+It is my ardent wish that you will soon join the ranks of proud graduates of the Faculty of Humanities & Education and I wish you every success in the pursuit of that goal.